Conference II: July 7, 2017, at TU Darmstadt

 CEDI members Prof. Dr. Viola Schmid, LL.M.
 (Harvard) and Prof. Dr. Dirk Schiereck from Technical University Darmstadt

-present CEDI’s second Annual Conference on July 7, 2017.
-The conference title “Right to and granted Freedom [in German: Gewa(e)hrte Freiheit] – Freedom in and through Currency” addresses the main
+presented CEDI’s second Annual Conference on July 7, 2017.
+The conference title “Right to and granted Freedom [in German: Gewa(e)hrte Freiheit] – Freedom in and through Currency” addresses the

-focus of their current research within CEDI.
-Experts with a background in law and economics will discuss challenges for freedom, (IT-)security and trust in relation to the institutions of
+main focus of their current research within CEDI.
+Experts with a background in law and economics discussed challenges for freedom, (IT-)security and trust in relation to the institutions of

-currency , governments, justice system etc. The conference follows the innovative concept of a “Science-Practice-Conference” and aims to foster exchange between different disciplines as well as
+currency , governments, justice system etc. The conference followed the innovative concept of a “Science-Practice-Conference” and aimed to foster exchange between different disciplines as well as

 between scientists and practitioners.